vibhutittu/DataVis_Proj/README.md

 # Web Application

 I have developed an interactive web based application using d3 and html,css.
+There is a separate folder for css, html, javascript and data

 My application includes a responsive map of all US states which provides the information of each state on the map.
 On clicking each state on the map , it generates a multiseries line graph having date on x-axis and unemployement rate on y-axis.